awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-defining-query-queues.md

 ## Query monitoring rules<a name="wlm-query-monitoring-rules"></a>

 Query monitoring rules define metrics\-based performance boundaries for WLM queues and specify what action to take when a query goes beyond those boundaries\.
-For example, for a queue dedicated to short running queries, you might create a rule that aborts queries that run for more than 60 seconds\.
+For example, for a queue dedicated to short running queries, you might create a rule that cancels queries that run for more than 60 seconds\.
 To track poorly designed queries, you might have another rule that logs queries that contain nested loops\.
 For more information, see [WLM query monitoring rules](cm-c-wlm-query-monitoring-rules.md)\.